• Skip to primary navigation

 Breathing and Ventilation

-The MND Association’s (MNDA) page on breathing and ventilation provides information for people living with ALS/MND.
+The MND Association’s page on breathing and ventilation provides information for people living with ALS/MND.
 It includes information on how breathing may be affected and when a person may require a ventilator.
 This resource also supplies answers to how a ventilator works and the process of withdrawal of ventilation.

 https://www.mndassociation.org/support-and-information/living-with-mnd/breathing-and-ventilation/